baybaraandrey/elephant/README.md

 # The Elephant Programming Language

-Elephant is an open source programming language that makes it easy to build simple, reliable, and efficient software with.
+Elephant is an open source, iterpreted high-level general-purpose programming language, that makes it easy to build simple, reliable, and efficient software with.